lhcb/starterkit-lessons/first-analysis-steps/dataflow.md

 information concerning the build _candidates_ (that is, the objects used to construct particle decays like tracks); the raw event, which takes around 50kB per event, is discarded.

+The overview of most important file formats used in LHCb can be found [here](http://lhcbdoc.web.cern.ch/lhcbdoc/gauss/doc/FileTypes.php).

 {% endcallout %}